 Now, in no specific order, here’s a list of our favorite king cakes that Austin bakeries, restaurants, and cafes have to offer.

 Walton’s Fancy & Staple whips up scrumptious desserts daily, and their king cake is no different.
 The dough is braided in-house and is fluffy and moist.
 The filling, a homemade cinnamon cream cheese filling, wasn’t too sweet and added a creamy texture.
-Patrons can get the cake by the slice or order whole cakes, as well.
+Patrons can get the cake by the slice, in miniature form, or order whole cakes, as well.

 Known for its renowned bakeshop, Easy Tiger was an obvious addition to our list.
 The cake is made with the bakeshop’s pain au lait dough and is filled with butter and cinnamon sugar.
-The flaky cake comes with a tiger figurine in the place of a traditional baby for an added twist.
-Cakes can be ordered for pick-up now through February 28.
+The flaky cake comes with a tiger figurine in the place of a traditional baby for an added twist sure to make any LSU fan happy.

 Sugar Mama’s aims to Keep Austin Sweet.
 And with this year’s king cake recipes, rest assured the shop is doing just that.
 We didn’t sample the raspberry cream cheese flavor, but the pecan praline was nutty and made for a perfect dessert.
 Be sure to order yours with 48 hours notice.

 Sawyer & Co. is a New Orleans-inspired diner and a no-brainer for King Cakes.
 Baked at their sister company, 2dine4, bakers use Chef Happy’s original recipe from Baton Rouge, Louisiana.
-The diner offers three flavors to choose from: original, praline, and cream cheese.
+The diner offers two flavors to choose from: original cream cheese and praline cream cheese.
 Our favorite was the praline, as it added a bit of crunch and added sweetness.
-Be on the lookout for a cinnamon and sugar cream cheese, too.
-Rumor has it a fourth flavor is in the works.

 Central Market is offering four flavors at each of their two Austin locations.
 The N. Lamar location has traditional, strawberry cream, raspberry cream, and cream cheese.
 The Westgate location has traditional, strawberry cream, cream cheese, and almond.
 We sampled the traditional flavored cake and decided it paired perfectly alongside coffee or tea, as it has more bread than others and is not too sweet.
 All cakes, though, are baked in house.